 In September 2021, we entered into a 10-year agreement with Paysafe.
-Pursuant to the agreement, we will provide data license and risk management solution services to Paysafe.
+Pursuant to the agreement, we provide data license and risk management solution services to Paysafe.
 The agreement is cancellable by either party without penalty at each annual anniversary of the contract effective date by providing written notice not less than 90 days prior to the anniversary date.
-The agreement was approved by our audit committee.
-In connection with the agreements associated with Paysafe, we recognized revenue of \$4.5 million for the year ended December 31, 2021, and operating expenses of \$1.2 million for the year ended December 31, 2021.
-As of December 31, 2021, we included a receivable from Paysafe of \$4.1 million within "Accounts receivable" and a liability to Paysafe of \$1.2 million within "Other accrued and current liabilities."
+In connection with the agreements associated with Paysafe, we recognized revenue of \$10.4 million for the year ended December 31, 2022.
+As of December 31, 2022, we included a receivable from Paysafe of \$3.6 million within "Accounts receivable."
+We recorded a liability to Paysafe of \$0.1 million at December 31, 2022 within "Other non-current liabilities."